xiaohan2012/xiaohan2012.github.io/_posts/2017-03-06-google-hashcode.md

 - My coding/algorithmic thinking skills are still to be improved.
 - C/C++ is a good language to pick-up as I found Python is really slow (runs almost 1 hour for the large datasets).
-- I am not a good team player.
-I should have communicated more with my teammates.
+- I am not a good team player (yet).
+I need to improve my collaboration skills.